 Getting through law school is tough.
 You’ve got late nights, high-stress classes, competition among your peers, the looming law school curve, and that nagging fear that maybe you won’t find a job when this is all over.
 And let’s face it, the stress doesn’t end after graduation.
 I’m still dealing with it to this day!
 That’s why now is pretty much the perfect time to figure out what stress relievers work best for you.

 By Rick Ma Rick Ma is a 3L at Whittier Law School in Costa Mesa, California, and the project director of the ABA Law Student Division Mental Health Initiative.
 Have questions, ideas, or need advice?
 Email Ma email@example.com.
-What do doctors, attorneys, and CEOs have in common?
-These are all jobs that
+What do doctors, attorneys,

 If you’re just starting law school, maybe you think of Twitter as a time-wasting vice you’ll have to give up in favor of more study time.
 Think again, advises Jason M. Tenenbaum, a 2L at Hofstra University School of Law.
 The social media platform has been instrumental in helping him plan